h0lad/LoRaHarvesterBox/README.md

  - Rather annoying pin configuration.
 Layouting it doesn't make much fun.

- - It doesn't have interal high-precision resistors for adjusting the voltage limits (VBAT_OV, etc.).
-Even with 1% resistors the resulting voltage range is barely acceptable due to error propagation.
+ - It doesn't have interal high-precision resistors for configuring the voltage limits (VBAT_OV, etc.).
+Even with 1% tolerance resistors the resulting voltage ranges are barely acceptable due to error propagation.

 Honestly - It's an old thing compared to the latest generation from ST or e-peas.

 ### Why not buying a "naked" ST STM32WLE5?